COVID-19 Frequently Asked Questions

 I don't want my child to a face mask.
 What are my options for care and education that don't involve my child wearing a mask?

-Following the updated CDC guidelines, all children above the age of 2 are now required to wear face coverings in order to reduce the risk of transmission.
+According to CDC guidelines, adults and children above the age of 2 should wear face coverings in indoor public settings to reduce the risk of transmission.
 If you do not want your child to wear a mask but want him to interact with other children, we recommend visiting Guidepost at Home and joining a "learning pod".
 Learning pods are made up of 1 to 2 in-home educators and 5 to 6 children.
 They allow children to socialize but in a small group, which greatly limits their potential exposure to COVID-19.
 You may also consider enrolling your child in our Virtual School, which eliminates all risk of transmission as your child will interact with his teachers and classmates 100% online.

 Do you have any advice for how to stay safe when off campus?